Splashster/DACC/BankingProgram/README.txt

     -AccountMapping.txt (ID, Account Number, Bank Number)
-    -Bank1.txt (ID, TransactionType, AccountNumber, Transaction Amount, Current Balance) -Bank2.txt (ID, TransactionType, AccountNumber, Transaction Amount, Current Balance) -In order add new accounts do the following
+    -Bank1.txt (ID, TransactionType, AccountNumber, Transaction Amount, Current Balance) -Bank2.txt (ID, TransactionType, AccountNumber, Transaction Amount, Current Balance) -In order to add new accounts do the following
     -Add a new entry in the AccountMapping.txt file -Make sure the ID is incremented and doesn't match an ID already in the file -Also, make sure that each item in the entry is delimited by a space